 - 2.2.
 At the start of each financial year or, if a GMS contract starts after the start of the financial year, for the date on which the GMS contract takes effect Health Boards must calculate for each contractor its first Initial Global Sum Monthly Payment ("Initial GSMP") value for the financial year.
-This calculation is to be made by first establishing the contractor's Contractor Registered Population (CRP)- - a) at the start of the financial year; or - b) if the contract takes effect after the start of the financial year, on the date on which the contract takes effect. - 2.3.
-The Scottish Workload Formula, a summary of which is included in Annex B of this SFE, determines how the total Global Sum amount for Scotland is to be distributed to all practices in Scotland.
+This calculation is to be made by first establishing the contractor's Contractor Registered Population (CRP) - a) at the start of the financial year; or - b) if the contract takes effect after the start of the financial year, on the date on which the contract takes effect. - 2.3.
+The Scottish Workload Formula, a summary of which is included in Annex 0 of this SFE, determines how the total Global Sum amount for Scotland is to be distributed to all practices in Scotland.
 Once the contractor's CRP has been established, this number is to be adjusted by the Scottish Workload Formula.
 The resulting figure is the contractor's Contractor Weighted Population for the Quarter.
 It is on the basis of the Contractor Weighted Population for the Quarter, relative to the Scotland-wide Weighted Population for the Quarter, that the practice is allocated its share of the Scotland-wide Global Sum, not including the sums allocated for Temporary Patients Adjustments.
-From 1 April 2018 the Global Sum amount for Scotland is increased to £574.2 million.
-There will also be the additional funding of £23 million to support the move to the Scottish Workload Formula by protecting the income of those practices that had a higher income under the previous formula. - 2.4.
-The practice Global Sum amount is calculated by taking the total Global Sum amount for Scotland (£574.2 million), subtracting the total sum allocated for Annual Temporary Patients Adjustments then multiplying by the practice's share of the overall Scotland-wide weighted population for the Quarter. $\!\!\!^3$
+From 1 April 2019 the Global Sum amount for Scotland is increased to £619.6 million. - 2.4.
+The practice Global Sum amount is calculated by taking the total Global Sum amount for Scotland (£619.6 million), subtracting the total sum allocated for Annual Temporary Patients Adjustments then multiplying by the practice's share of the overall Scotland-wide weighted population for the Quarter. $^3$